rubu/ur-gada-parskati/README.md

 Javascript tooling that aggregated data from https://data.gov.lv/dati/lv/dataset/gada-parskatu-finansu-dati and generates different kinds of top lists per various metrics

+# Initial setup #

+Clone this repo and do `npm install` in the project dir.

 # Usage #

 Just run `node --max-old-space-size=4096 src/index.mjs`.
 The code is ugly, I was frustrated how dirty the data was, but it is something.